 Fewer people the better, we recommend 1 parent per child.

-Temperature of both camper and parents will be taken, if either has a temperature over 100.0 degrees the nurse will be called over.
+Temperature of camper will be taken, if there is a temperature over 100.0 degrees you cannot stay at camp.

 Health screen, lice checks, and paperwork will all be handled at the car.

-Campers will get their cabin assignment at the health check, luggage can be dropped by the appropriate sign.
+Campers will get their cabin assignment at the health check, luggage and camper can be dropped by the appropriate sign.

-Masks will be worn when doing activities inside, or outside when social distancing is not achievable (certain games like Gaga do not allow for distancing) or if there will be heavy exertion (things like soccer, etc.) by all campers and staff
+Masks will be worn when doing activities inside, or outside when cohort distancing is not achievable (opening campfire, etc.)

 Cabins will be placed in coed Family Groups (cohorts) of no more than 25 campers by age range for the week